mphute/mphute.github.io/_posts/papers/2021-09-24-lithography.md

 id: lithography

 # cover
-feature-title: "A Survey on Machine Learning in Lithographys"
+feature-title: "A Survey on Machine Learning in Lithography"
 feature-description: "Many state-of-the-art methods use Machine Learning (ML) to identify lithography patterns that can cause issues in the future as these algorithms can predict defects in patterns which the machine has not encountered before."
 image: /images/under_construction.svg
 featured: false